citp/privacy-policy-historical/h/ho/hom/homedecorators.com.md

 * Request a catalog
 * Receive a gift package
 * Create an account at HomeDecorators.com or HomeDecoratorsOutlet.com
-* Subscribe to our e-newsletters or e-mail promotions
+* Subscribe to our e-newsletters or email promotions
 * Enter a contest or sweepstakes
 * Are referred to us through a marketing promotion
 * Participate in a marketing survey, promotion or event